Ferrett Steinmetz is tired of being told that he should point guns at his daughter’s boyfriends.

 That’s what I want for you, sweetie.
 A bold life filled with big mistakes and bigger triumphs.

-Now get out there and find all the things you fucking love, and vice versa.
+Now get out there and find all the things you really love, and vice versa.

 What’s Next?
 Talk with others.
 Take action.